OtakuSweett/BadApple-Spigot/readme.md

 ## ⚙️ Features

-- **Dynamic Theater World**: Creates a flat world for the animation, with barriers as a stage.
+- **Dynamic Theater World**: Creates a world for the animation, with barriers as a stage.
 - **ASCII Holograms**: Renders the frames line by line using invisible armor stands.
 - **Music Integration**: Plays `.nbs` files using NoteBlockAPI.
 - **Player Control**: Prevents movement and chat during the animation.
-- **Automatic Teleport & Restore**: Returns players to their original location after animation ends.

 ---